 January 29th…“HAVE YOU EVER BEEN KNOCKED OUT COLD (i.e. UNCONSCIOUS)?”

 In those dear days of the long ago, I excitedly looked forward to Saturday evenings in Kiester like kids of today look forward to the latest video games.
 But contrary to the youth of today, my buddies and I didn’t sit around like body lumps staring into tiny phone screens with just our thumbs moving for some form of exercise.

-With the Summer’s sun sliding gracefully into the farmland horizon, our youthful energies often escalated to playing “Hide N Seek” in the shadows of the village or challenging one another to see how fast we could run to outdo a pal who was chasing and trying to catch you.
+With the Summer’s sun sliding gracefully into the farmland horizon, our youthful energies often escalated to playing “Hide N Seek” in the shadows of the village buildings or challenging one another to see how fast we could run to outdo a pal who was chasing and trying to catch you.